mbojkovsky/temporal-s3-redirect/README.md

 ### Chrome

-1. Download or clone this repository
+1. Download the latest `.zip` file from the [GitHub Releases](https://github.com/yourusername/s3-redirect-temporal/releases) page
+2. Extract the downloaded zip file to a folder on your computer
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" by toggling the switch in the top right corner
+4. Enable "Developer mode" by toggling the switch in the top right corner
-4. Click "Load unpacked" and select the extension directory
+5. Click "Load unpacked" and select the extracted extension directory
-5. The extension should now be installed and active
+6. The extension should now be installed and active

+> **Important:** Do not delete or move the extracted folder after installation.
+Chrome references these files directly, and removing them will break the extension.

 ### Firefox

-1. Download or clone this repository
-2. **Important**: Rename `manifest.firefox.json` to `manifest.json` (or replace the existing manifest.json with manifest.firefox.json)
+1. Download the latest `.xpi` file from the [GitHub Releases](https://github.com/yourusername/s3-redirect-temporal/releases) page
+2. Open Firefox
-3. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+3. Navigate to `about:addons`
-4. Click "Load Temporary Add-on..."
+4. Click the gear icon and select "Install Add-on From File..."
-5. Navigate to the extension directory and select the `manifest.json` file
+5. Select the downloaded `.xpi` file
+6. Follow the prompts to complete installation
-6. The extension should now be installed and active
+7. The extension should now be installed and active

-For permanent installation in Firefox:
-1. Make sure you're using the Firefox manifest (rename `manifest.firefox.json` to `manifest.json`)
-2. Zip the contents of the extension directory
-3. Sign the extension through the [Firefox Add-ons Developer Hub](https://addons.mozilla.org/en-US/developers/)
-4. Install the signed extension
+8. You can now delete the `.xpi` file

 ## Usage